rolker/sonardyne_usbl/README.md

 ## ranger_node

 The `ranger_node.py` node subscribes to asynchronous position updates from the Ranger software and publishes them as `geographic_msgs/GeoPointStamped` messages.
-Devices that are tracked have their positions published to a topic under `~positions/` consiting of the device name.
+Devices that are tracked have their positions published to topics under `~positions/` consiting of the device names.

 The node also publishes position data as received as `sonardyne_msgs/Position` messages on the `~geographic_positions` topic as well as device status updates as `sonardyne_msgs/DeviceStatus` messages on the `~device_status` topic.